-So, the high voltage transformers come into the picture to ensure optimum performance of electricity supply systems and safety of users.
+So, high voltage transformers come into the picture to ensure the optimum performance of electricity supply systems and the safety of users.
 Needless to say, the role of transformers is quite vital.
 Let us learn more about the overall scheme of things.

-Essentially, high voltage transformers are electrical equipment with the ability to decrease the voltage phases of electricity.
+Essentially, high-voltage transformers are electrical equipment with the ability to decrease the voltage phases of electricity.
 These transformers need to have the highest standards of insulation installed in them to meet the usage requirements of people living in a particular locality.
-However, even the best high voltage transformers experience breakdowns when the voltage levels surge too much in limited time.
-Technically, all high voltage transformers operate in a single phase of voltage having core type functionality.
+However, even the best high-voltage transformers experience breakdowns when the voltage levels surge too much in a limited time.
+Technically, all high-voltage transformers operate in a single phase of voltage having core-type functionality.

 Varieties of High Voltage Transformers